openaddresses/openaddresses/CONTRIBUTING.md

 Comfortable with JSON?
 Feel free to submit a pull request with the data instead of opening an issue.
 Before asking for a merge, please keep Travis CI happy by making sure you submit well-formed JSON: green is good!

-For a first time contributor, getting the JSON right can be a bit of a challenge, check out other sources in `./sources/` to get an idea of what we are looking for.
+For a first-time contributor, getting the JSON right can be a bit of a challenge, check out other sources in `./sources/` to get an idea of what we are looking for.
 Still confused?
 [Open an issue](https://github.com/openaddresses/openaddresses/issues/new), we’ll be happy to help you out!